-- Get a tax number, an extract on the company registration.
+- Get a tax number and an extract on the company registration.

 - Choose the place of registration.
-Optimal option - the territory of Free Industrial Zone (Tbilisi, Kutaisi, Poti), which offers profit tax exemption, dividends, other benefits.
+Optimal option is the territory of Free Industrial Zone (Tbilisi, Kutaisi, or Poti), which offers profit tax exemption, dividends, and other benefits.

 - Open a corporate account with a bank in Georgia.